Introduction

 • Security reviews for the supported boards (e.g. side-channel attacks, fault injection, etc).

 Even though the default is to be secure, the ecosystem will provide options to opt-out from some of the security features for performance or footprint reasons.
-In other words, the developer is able to choose the trade-off between security and performance, defaulting to security without explicit action.
+In other words, the developer is able to make the trade-off between security and performance, defaulting to security without explicit action.

 Symbiosis